ESPN Celebrates Variation Of Athletic Bodies In Final Print Edition Of Its Magazine

 On getting athletes to sign on at the beginning

 My first year was crazy.
 We openly had conversation about how this might be completely impossible.
 We also knew that it would hinge on one or two influential people saying yes and that making other people feel safe.
 And it actually hinged on Serena Williams.
-Our editor-in-chief at the time approached her on the red carpet at The ESPYs and asked her if she would do this and had an elevator pitch ready and explained to her what he thought it could accomplish.
+Our editor in chief at the time approached her on the red carpet at the ESPYs and asked her if she would do this and had an elevator pitch ready and explained to her what he thought it could accomplish.
 She was a star, of course, but she was building her public image and her reach with fans beyond tennis.

 She looked at him and, you know, asked him a couple of questions and then said, "Would you put me on the cover?"
-And he said, yes.
+And he said yes.
 And she said, "I'm in."
-She was our first body cover.
+She was our first Body cover.
 For her to do that made other athletes say, "You know, all right.
 This is something."

 On sensitivity and working conditions during photo shoots

 We take a lot of special steps.
-One of the earliest conversations that we had specifically about body was the need to bring it, you know, into focus around a mission statement that we developed that's very simply "everybody has a story."
+One of the earliest conversations that we had specifically about Body was the need to bring it, you know, into focus around a mission statement that we developed that's very simply "Everybody has a story."

-So every single piece that we did, every time we approached an athlete, we wanted to know first, what's your body story?
+So every single piece that we did, every time we approached an athlete, we wanted to know, first, what's your body story?
 You know, what is the story that they want to tell?
 Then we work with them to figure out what would be the creative expression visually of that story.
 And based on that, we're pairing people with photographers who can bring that vision to life.

 We're talking to them about, you know, do you feel more comfortable with an open set or a closed set?
 Do you want to bring people with you who are going to make you feel more comfortable?
-They're looking at images on screen as they're coming through, which is something that, you know, we don't do at every single shoot.
+They're looking at images on-screen as they're coming through, which is something that, you know, we don't do at every single shoot.
 But for something like this, you need to be comfortable with the material.

 On a special story in the last issue